Intel-bigdata/SSM/docs/admin-user-guide.md

 It’s an ephemeral state of a rule.
-A rule in this state means the rule has already been deleted by user, but there are pending commands of this rule that user would like should run to completion.
+A rule in this state means the rule has already been deleted by user, but there are pending commands of this rule that user wants to complete.
 Once all pending commands are finished, the rule will be permanently deleted from the system.

 Rule Management API